 Donations NEW you can donate by ETransfer.
 Use email@example.com when setting up the Etransfer.
 In the message section, please note ‘Donation’ and which campaign it is meant for. ie. Roof, Memorial, Cleaning fund.

 Memorial Fund – donations graciously accepted in memory of a loved one who has passed.
 Dependent on donation, an

 Cleaning Fund – During these times of Covid19, our club, like other facilities and businesses, has seen an increase in cleaning expenses.
-We have not transferred that expenses to our members.
+We have not transferred those expenses to our members.
 If you would like to donate to our Cleaning Fund to help defray additional costs, the club would be very grateful.
 If you happen to see Chlorox wipes while shopping and would care to donate those, that would be awesome.
-Wipes are used in many spots but especially with wiping down rocks before play.
+Wipes are used in many areas but especially with wiping down rocks before play.
 Your donation of Chlorox wipes can be brought to the Manager.

 Teaming Up to Rock the Roof – in support of our fundraising drive to raise funds to make